 Physician, Writer, Public Speaker

 Danielle Ofri is editor-in-chief of BLR, and a primary care doctor at Bellevue Hospital.
-During the pandemic she wrote about the first Covid surge for the New Yorker, as well the unexpected role of music for the Lancet.
-She also is a frequent contributor to the New York Times, and the New England Journal of Medicine.
+Early in the pandemic she wrote about the first Covid surge for The New Yorker, as well the unexpected role of music for The Lancet.
+She also is a frequent contributor to The New York Times, and The New England Journal of Medicine.
 Her newest book is When We Do Harm: A Doctor Confronts Medical Error. www.danielleofri.com

 Assistant Poetry Editor at Bellevue Literary Review